beepboop-eth/functional-programming-with-scala/README.md

 # functional-programming-with-scala
-Collection of code samples that correspond to exercises in Functional Programming with Scala
+Collection of code samples that correspond to exercises in Functional Programming with Scala by Paul Chisano and Runar Bjarnason